Monjurul-190629/Monjurul-190629/README.md

 Hi there, I’m Monjurul Alam,</br>
-Software Engineer (Frontend)
+Junior Software Engineer (Frontend)

 I graduated in Information and Communication Engineering from Pabna University of Science and Technology (PUST).
 I am passionate about web development and enjoy building modern, scalable, and user-friendly applications.

 Currently, I am working as a Software Engineer (Frontend) at Govaly Limited, Chittagong, where I develop their web applications using React.js, Next.js, and Shadcn UI.
 Along with coding, I also contribute to writing technical documentation and ensuring seamless user experiences.

 🔹 Skills: React.js · Next.js · Node.js · Express.js · MongoDB · Firebase
-🔹 Currently Learning: Advanced Next.js & React Native
+🔹 Currently Learning: React Native
 🔹 Collaboration: Open to contributing to innovative projects and GitHub collaborations 🔹 Goal: To grow as a full-stack developer and build impactful digital solutions